Analytical expressions for pulse profile of neutron stars in plasma environments: Rings

 Moreover, we see that by changing the configuration $(\xi,\chi)$ the behavior is as expected.
 For $(\xi,\chi)=(\pi/3,\pi/3)$, the ring does not move too far away from the front of the star, keeping the value of $\theta_0$ low, so the minimum flux is relatively high.
 In contrast, for the configuration $(\xi,\chi)=(\pi/2,\pi/2)$ the ring is opposite the observer at $\Omega t=\pi$, so the observed flux will be much lower, since much of it is located in the invisible region of the star, or at too high $\theta$ values.

-The analysis developed in this section is in full agreement with that found in [\cite{Sotani_2019}], where similar results were obtained.
-With respect to the metrics, we see that there is little or no difference between the profiles obtained by these metrics, which is to be expected given the low value of $Q$.
+The analysis developed in this section is in full agreement with that found in \cite{Sotani_2019}, where similar results were obtained.
+We see that there is little difference between the profiles obtained by these metrics.

 We emphasize that this is only one of the possible applications of our analytical approach.
 With it, the calculation of the pulse profile produced by caps of all kinds of irregular shapes or with different surface temperatures can be simplified, making the study of the properties of these systems more accessible and facilitating their understanding.